wildcard329/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+	React is a library developed by Facebook which tries to resolve the issue of developing large applications with temporal data changes.

 - [ ] What does it mean to _think_ in react?

+	Thinking in React means to break the program down into reusable components.

 - [ ] Describe state.

+	State is a variable which stores the data of components.

 - [ ] Describe props.

+	Props are variables which store data and are passed between components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+	Side effects are anything that affects something outside the scope of the current function being executed.
+In terms of what we've learned so far, we can mitigate these side effects with a dependency array in our axios call.

 ## Project Set Up